LAST UPDATED ON AUGUST 1, 2023, BY HARRY HALL

 What books do you recommend?

-At a minimum, I recommend that you obtain a copy of the PMBOK® Guide—6th Edition and the Standard for Risk Management in Portfolios, Programs, and Projects (2019).
+At a minimum, I recommend that you obtain a copy of the PMBOK® Guide, 7th Edition and the Standard for Risk Management in Portfolios, Programs, and Projects (2019).
 See the Reference Materials in the Risk Management Professional Exam Outline.

-There are three other books that I recommend.
+There are two other books that I recommend.
 However, none of these books are currently aligned with the PMBOK® Guide, 7th Edition.
 Having said that, each provides helpful information in preparing for the exam.
 Equally important, these resources provide helpful tips in the practical application of project risk management.